Production of the $\eta_{1}(1855)$ through kaon induced reactions under the assumptions that it is a molecular or a hybrid state: Numerical results

-In the $K^{-}p\rightarrow \Lambda \pi K K^{* } $ process, we estimate the total cross section is 13.8 $\mu b$ near the c.m. energy $W=3.5$ GeV according to the average cross-section of these energies.
-Therefore, we get the the ratio at $W=3.5$ GeV as
+In the $K^{-}p\rightarrow \Lambda \pi K \bar{K}$ process, we estimate that the total cross section is 39 $\mu b$ near the c.m. energy $W=3.5$ GeV according to the average cross section of these energies.
+Therefore, for the hybrid model, one get the ratio at $W=3.5$ GeV as